Girish-Krishnan/ECE-SIPP-Python-ML/4_OpenCV_Tutorials/README.md

 # OpenCV Webcam Tutorials

-The `OpenCV_Tutorials` folder contains a series of small Python scripts that demonstrate fun things you can do with a webcam.
+This folder contains a series of small Python scripts that demonstrate fun things you can do with a webcam.
 Each file builds on the previous one, so run them in order to get a feel for OpenCV's capabilities.
 Make sure you have `opencv-python` installed in your environment.

 ### 0. Show your webcam
 `python 00_show_webcam.py`